-(e) If a state royalty purchaser refuses or for any reason fails to take delivery of oil, gas, or associated substances, or in an emergency, and with as much notice to the lessee as is practical or reasonable under the circumstances, the state may elect without penalty to underlift for up to six months all or a portion of the state's royalty on oil, gas, or associated substances produced from the leased or unit area and taken in kind.
-The state's right to underlift is limited to the portion of royalty oil, gas, or associated substances that the royalty purchaser refused or failed to take delivery of, or the portion necessary to meet the emergency condition.
-Underlifted oil, gas, or associated substances may be recovered by the state at a daily rate not to exceed 10 percent of its royalty interest share of daily production at the time of the underlift recovery.
+(e) If a lessor's royalty purchaser refuses or for any reason fails to take delivery of oil, gas, or associated substances, or in an emergency, and with as much notice to the lessee as is practical or reasonable under the circumstances, that lessor may elect without penalty to underlift for up to six months all or a portion of that lessor's royalty on oil, gas, or associated substances produced from the leased or unit area and taken in kind.
+A lessor's right to underlift is limited to the portion of royalty oil, gas, or associated substances that the royalty purchaser refused or failed to take delivery of, or the portion necessary to meet the emergency condition.
+Underlifted oil, gas, or associated substances may be recovered by a lessor at a daily rate not to exceed 10 percent of its royalty interest share of daily production at the time of the underlift recovery.

-39. REDUCTION OF ROYALTY.
+38. REDUCTION OF ROYALTY.
 Lessee may request a reduction of royalty in accordance with the applicable statutes and regulations in effect on the date of application for the reduction.
+No reduction of royalty payable to ASRC shall be effected without ASRC's approval; and, likewise, no reduction of royalty payable to the State shall be effected without the State's approval.

-40. EFFECTIVE DATE.
+39. EFFECTIVE DATE.
 This lease takes effect on